powsybl/powsybl.github.io/docs/tutorials/iidm/importerPostProcessor.md

 This script uses the `network` variable, that is binded by the [groovyScript](../../iidm/importer/post-processor/GroovyScriptPostProcessor.md) post processor.

-ComponenteDefaultConfig loads configuration from [powsybl configuration file](../../configuration/modules/componentDefaultConfig.md).
-It provide access to loadFlow implemantation.
+ComponenteDefaultConfig provides configuration from [powsybl configuration file](../../configuration/modules/componentDefaultConfig.md).
+It provides access to loadFlow implemantation.

 2. Declare the `groovyScript` post processor (for more details refer to [import](../../configuration/modules/index.md)) in the configuration file: